DrakeDong0/DrakeDong0-old.github.io/cv.md

 ## About me

 I'm a grade 12 student at Dr Norman Bethune CI expecting to graduate in June of 2023.
-I'm like working in computer science, and I'm always up to learn more.
+I think school is the most fun when you can compete with your friends.
+In particular, I like working in computer science, and I'm always up to learn more.

 <p>&nbsp;</p>